elastic/kibana/src/core/server/server.api.md

 // @public
 export type SavedObjectsClientContract = Pick<SavedObjectsClient, keyof SavedObjectsClient>;

+// Warning: (ae-missing-release-tag) "SavedObjectsClientProviderOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SavedObjectsClientProviderOptions {
+    // (undocumented)
+    excludedWrappers?: string[];
+}

 // Warning: (ae-missing-release-tag) "SavedObjectsClientWrapperFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)